Minjun-KANG/Java-learning/README.md

 # Java-learning
 This is the basic Java script.
 I learned in 2019. ex) class, Generic type, Interface, Thread.

 Hello, I am Minjun Kang.
-In this directory you will find simple Java script syntax and some of the typical characteristics of OOP.
+In this directory you will find simple Java syntax and some of the typical characteristics of OOP.

 * The file is written in Korean.
 * Table of contents exists only for the study folder series.